carbonanoball/textbook/src/chapters/basics/functions.md

 `bool` or `string` or some complicated data structure is not safe; the only data `+` can safely manipulate are integers.

 Function `id''` is maybe less obviously wrong.
-If follow the chain of definition backwards, we discover that `id''` is really going to be just `fun x -> x`.
+If we follow the chain of definition backwards, we discover that `id''` is really going to be just `fun x -> x`.
 There's nothing wrong with that code as the implementation of `id''`: it's guaranteed to return an output of the same type as its input, because it *does*